abpio/abp-commercial-docs/en/modules/gdpr.md

 <h4 id="h-gdpr-module-options">Options</h4>

-You can modify the look and behavior of the module pages by passing the following options to `GdprModule.forLazy` static method:
+You can modify the look and behavior of the module pages by passing the following options to the `GdprModule.forLazy` static method:

-- **entityActionContributors:** Changes grid actions.
+- **entityActionContributors:** Changes the grid actions.
 Please check [Entity Action Extensions for Angular](https://docs.abp.io/en/abp/latest/UI/Angular/Entity-Action-Extensions) for details.
-- **toolbarActionContributors:** Changes page toolbar.
+- **toolbarActionContributors:** Changes the page toolbar.
 Please check [Page Toolbar Extensions for Angular](https://docs.abp.io/en/abp/latest/UI/Angular/Page-Toolbar-Extensions) for details.
-- **entityPropContributors:** Changes table columns.
+- **entityPropContributors:** Changes the table columns.
 Please check [Data Table Column Extensions for Angular](https://docs.abp.io/en/abp/latest/UI/Angular/Data-Table-Column-Extensions) for details.
-- **createFormPropContributors:** Changes create form fields.
+- **createFormPropContributors:** Changes the create form fields.
 Please check [Dynamic Form Extensions for Angular](https://docs.abp.io/en/abp/latest/UI/Angular/Dynamic-Form-Extensions) for details.
-- **editFormPropContributors:** Changes create form fields.
+- **editFormPropContributors:** Changes the create form fields.
 Please check [Dynamic Form Extensions for Angular](https://docs.abp.io/en/abp/latest/UI/Angular/Dynamic-Form-Extensions) for details.

 ## Distributed Events

-The GDPR module collects the data asynchronous to work compatible with microservice solutions.
+The GDPR module collects the data asynchronous to work that is compatible with microservice solutions.
 An event is published when a user requests their information.

 #### GdprUserDataRequestedEto

 This [Event Transfer Object](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus#event-transfer-object) is published to trigger all personal data collectors to begin preparing their data.
-If you want to collect personal data for your module, you need to subscribe to this ETO class and published the `GdprUserDataPreparedEto` event with your collected data.
+If you want to collect personal data for your module, you need to subscribe to this ETO class and publish the `GdprUserDataPreparedEto` event with your collected data.

 #### GdprUserDataPreparedEto